Sparkfly Aloha Developer Integration Guide

 A correctly applied credential will have the following:

-1. The credential is applied using the Aloha menu item configured for use with Sparkfly.
+- The credential is applied using the Aloha menu item configured for use with Sparkfly.

-2. The credential menu item has a SpecialMessage applied with the credential identifier stored therein.
+- The credential menu item has a SpecialMessage applied with the credential identifier stored therein.
 (EDMS in the example above.)

-3. The credential menu item has an object attribute with key SFITEM and value being the credential identifier.
-(EDMS in the example above.)
+- The credential menu item has an object attribute with key

-4. The credential menu item has an object attribute with key SFCHECK containing the Aloha Check ID the credential was originally applied to.
-This is used in split-check/merge-check scenarios on the terminal and is critical.
+SFCHECKcontaining the Aloha Check ID the credential was originally applied to.
+This is used in split-check/merge-check scenarios on the terminal and is critical. - The credential menu item has an object attribute with key

 Adding a Sparkfly Discount to the Check